LukasWoodtli/WebPage/pelican/content/object_databases.md

 - Physical memory and secondary storage
     - all data accessed by client must be in *PSR*
     - cache hold recently accessed data even across transactions
+- Data is cached on different levels
+- Granularity: pages

 ## Virtual Memory Mapping Architecture